Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to score more than 49 points in three of four games this season.
+- Georgia has combined with its opponents to score more than 48.5 points in three of four games this season.

-- So far this season, 60% of Arkansas' games (3/5) have had more combined points than Saturday's over/under of 49.
+- Arkansas' games have gone over 48.5 points in three of five chances this season.

+- Saturday's total is 29.3 points lower than the two team's combined 77.8 points per game average.

-- The two teams combine to score 77.8 points per game, 28.8 more than the over/under in this contest.
+- This contest's total is 28.2 points above the 20.3 these two squads combine to allow per game this season.

-- The 20.3 combined points per game that these two squads have allowed this season are 28.7 fewer than the 49 over/under in this contest.

-- The average total in Bulldogs games this season is 49.3, 0.3 points above Saturday's total of 49.
+- The average total in Bulldogs games this season is 49.3, 0.8 points more than Saturday's over/under of 48.5.

-- The 49-point total for this game is 2.2 points below the 51.2 points per game average total in Razorbacks games this season.
+- In 2021, games involving the Razorbacks have averaged a total of 51.2 points, 2.7 more than the set over/under in this contest.

 Georgia Stats and Trends

+- Georgia has played four games, with three wins against the spread.

-- This season, the Bulldogs have two against the spread wins in three games as a favorite of 18.5 points or more.
+- The Bulldogs have been favored by 18.5 points or more three times this season and have covered the spread in two of them.

-- Georgia's games this year have eclipsed the over/under three times in four opportunities (75%).
+- Georgia's games this year have gone over the total in three out of four opportunities (75%).

-- Georgia is 2-1 against the spread and 3-0 overall this season when the team records more than 14.5 points.
+- Georgia is 2-1 against the spread and 3-0 overall in games when it scores more than 14.5 points.

-- The Bulldogs have turned the ball over seven times this season, one more turnover than the Razorbacks have forced (6).
+- The Bulldogs have turned the ball over one more time (7 total) than the Razorbacks have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.